 And so I describe the modern UFO phenomena in this sense that it is a modern mythology.

-We're watching one unfold all around us as if Someone, who knows, 1,500 years ago would have been really hip to this and looked around and say, wow, God, look what's happening with this Arthur business.
+We're watching one unfold all around us as if someone, who knows, 1,500 years ago would have been really hip to this and looked around and say, wow, God, look what's happening with this Arthur business.

-If you're really aware of these things, you can look around and you can see them unfolding all around you.
+You know, if you're really aware of these things, you can look around and you can see them unfolding all around you.

 So that's what I see happening with this.